Autogenic training

 Autogenic training is a relaxation technique first published by the German psychiatrist Johannes Heinrich Schultz in 1932.
-The technique involves repetitions of a set of visualisations accompanied by vocal suggestions that induce a state of relaxation and is based on passive concentration of bodily perceptions like heaviness and warmth of limbs, which are facilitated by self-suggestions.
+The technique involves repetition of a set of visualisations accompanied by vocal suggestions that induce a state of relaxation and is based on passive concentration of bodily perceptions like heaviness and warmth of limbs, which are facilitated by self-suggestions.
 Autogenic training is used to alleviate many stress-induced psychosomatic disorders.

 History

-Autogenic training (AT) was first presented by German psychiatrist Johannes Heinrich Schultz in 1926 to the Medical Society in Berlin.
+Autogenic training (AT) was first presented by German psychiatrist Johannes Heinrich Schultz in 1926 to a medical society in Berlin.
 Disenchanted with psychoanalysis in the 1920s, Schultz began exploring new therapeutic methods.
 His search was heavily influenced by his experience with German neurologist Oscar Vogt, with whom he researched sleep and hypnosis.
 Collecting data about hypnosis in his research with Vogt, Schultz found that the hypnotized often felt a feeling of heaviness in the extremities, as well as a feeling of pleasant warmth.
-Interested by this relationship, Schultz investigated whether imagining such heaviness and warmth in the limbs could lead to self-hypnosis.
-Under his guidance, Schultz's patients were able to go into a hypnotic state for a self-determined period of time by simply imagining a state of heaviness and warmth in one's limbs.
+Interested in this relationship, Schultz investigated whether imagining such heaviness and warmth in the limbs could lead to self-hypnosis.
+Under his guidance, Schultz's patients were able to go into a hypnotic state for a self-determined period of time by simply imagining a state of heaviness and warmth in their limbs.
 These short-term mental exercises appeared to reduce stress or effects such as fatigue and tension while avoiding side effects such as headaches.
-Inspired by this research and Vogt's work, Johannes Heinrich Schultz became interested in the phenomenon of autosuggestion.
-He wanted to explore an approach to relaxation, which would avoid undesirable passivity of the patients and dependency on the therapist.
+Inspired by this research and Vogt's work, Schultz became interested in the phenomenon of autosuggestion.
+He wanted to explore an approach to relaxation that would avoid the undesirable passivity of the patients and dependency on the therapist.
 To this end, Schultz developed a set of six exercises called autogenic training.

-Autogenic training was popularized in North America and the English-speaking world by Wolfgang Luthe, a German physician, who worked under Schultz and investigated the effects of autogenic training on physical and mental health issues.
+Autogenic training was popularized in North America and the English-speaking world by Wolfgang Luthe, a German physician who worked under Schultz and investigated its effects on physical and mental health.
 Later on, when Luthe immigrated to Canada, he wrote about autogenic training in English, thereby introducing the English-speaking world to AT.
 With help from Schultz, Luthe published Autogenic Therapy, a multi-volume text that described AT in detail, in 1969.
 The publication of Autogenic Therapy brought AT to North America.
 Later on, his disciple Luis de Rivera, a McGill University-trained psychiatrist, introduced psychodynamic concepts into Luthe's approach, developing autogenic analysis as a new method for uncovering the unconscious.

-More recently in 2015, biofeedback practitioners integrate basic elements of autogenic imagery and have simplified versions of parallel techniques that are used in combination with biofeedback.
+More recently, in 2015, biofeedback practitioners have integrated basic elements of autogenic imagery and developed simplified versions of parallel techniques used in combination with biofeedback.
 This was done at the Menninger Foundation by Elmer Green, Steve Fahrion, Patricia Norris, Joe Sargent, Dale Walters and others.
-They incorporated the hand warming imagery of autogenic training and used it as an aid to develop thermal biofeedback.
+They incorporated the hand-warming imagery of autogenic training and used it as an aid in developing thermal biofeedback.